astaaudzi/RLSfishSize/README.md

 This study explores fish body size and temperature correlations around the Australian continent.
 The abstract is below.
 To run the code download the R project and the associated files.
 The .Rmd document includes all the information neeeded.

-**For further uses of this code or datasets please contact authors of this study**
+**For further uses of this code or datasets please contact the authors of this study**

 Abstract: